Who is Strictly Come Dancing celebrity contestant Gemma Atkinson? Finalist returns for 2019 Christmas special

 Regardless of being a powerful contender in Strictly 2019, Atkinson is nervous to be returning – although she is aware of it gained’t essentially be as high-pressure.

-“It’s weird having the panic again and the nerves, but then it’s nice to have all the fun side without the pressure of thinking, ‘We’re going to go home,’” she informed HEARALPUBLICIST.
+“It’s weird having the panic again and the nerves, but then it’s nice to have all the fun side without the pressure of thinking, ‘We’re going to go home,’” she instructed HEARALPUBLICIST.

 “It’s kind of all the fun, without all the stress.”